digantamisra98/Mish/Notebooks/Readme.md

 #### LeNet-4:

-Google LeNet ([Paper](http://yann.lecun.com/exdb/publis/pdf/lecun-01a.pdf)) was used for MNIST - A database of Hand-written digits ([Dataset](http://yann.lecun.com/exdb/mnist/)) classification.
-The Accuracies table along with the inference time and computational cost analysis is provided below.
-The reason why LeNet was deployed for this task is because of the network being extremely small (Here, while referring to LeNet, it means LeNet-4 having a pair of Conv+Pool layers) and is extremely robust in MNIST classification, it also takes very less time to train due to the size of the network.

 | Activation Function  | Accuracy (20*) |  Loss (20*) | GPU-Utilization (20*) |CPU-RAM Utilization** (20*)| Training Time (20*) | Inference Time (20*)| Top 5 Accuracy (20*) | Top 3 Accuracy (20*)|
 | ------------- | ------------- | ---|---|---|---|---|---|---|
 | ReLU  | **98.65%**  |**0.368%**|5%|**11.4GB**|**51.67 seconds**|**0.197 seconds**|**100%**|**99.94%**|